 Unprimed Canvas vs Primed Canvas

 Canvas is a lightweight, durable painting surface.
 To stretch cotton canvas rolls, wooden stretcher bars are used to frame the canvas.
 This creates a taught, absorbent surface.
-If the canvas is stretched into larger pieces, it will need more supports.
+For example, ff the canvas is stretched into larger pieces, it will need more supports.

 Unprimed canvas can be painted on, but if you want to maintain durability and color-fastness, it’s important to prime the stretched canvas in some way.

 - Ease of Stretching: For artists looking to stretch their own canvas to a custom size, unprimed canvas is easier to work with.
-Primed canvas tends to be stiffer.
+As a mattr of fact, primed canvas tends to be stiffer.